-- 1. If your child is late for school (any time after 9:05am), a parent/guardian must escort them to the front door and ring the bell.
-A staff member will meet you at the door. - 2.
-A written excuse will be needed for their tardiness.
+- If your child is late for school (any time after 9:10), a parent or guardian MUST ESCORT them to the front door of the school and ring the bell.
+A staff member will meet you at the door. - A written excuse will be needed for their tardiness.
 A doctor's appointment note is also acceptable.
+Please remember you will not be able to enter the building, so bring a note with you.